 - Address Health, Safety and Security

 - Expand Hands On Learning & Student Career Pathways

 Proposed Bond Cost

-The district estimates that the proposed $48.3 million bond, if passed, would increase the current tax rate by .77 cents per $1,000 of assessed value.
+The district estimates that the proposed $22.695 million bond, if passed, would maintain the current tax rate that property owners in the North Bend School District are currently paying.

 In addition, the State of Oregon has awarded the North Bend School District a matching funds grant of $4 million to help fund bond projects.
 The District would only receive the grant if the proposed bond measure passes.

 An independent, citizen-led Bond Oversight Committee will be established to oversee the use of bond funds if the bond passes.